wgslr/getting-started/README.md

 <a name="s10"></a>
 ### Scenario 1.0

-In this scenario you will run a demo of single node pre-configured Oneprovider instance that will register at [beta.onedata.org](https://beta.onedata.org)zone.
+In this scenario you will run a demo of single node preconfigured Oneprovider instance that will register at [beta.onedata.org](https://beta.onedata.org)zone.
 The configuration template is stored in the [docker-compose-oneprovider.yml](scenarios/1_0_oneprovider_onedata_org/docker-compose-oneprovider.yml) file and Oneprovider will be automatically installed based on these settings.

 ~~~
  ┌ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─           ┌ ─ ─ ─ ─ ─ ─ ┬ ─ ┬ ─ ─